1and2papa/CTAssetsPickerController/README.md

 ## What's new

+### 2.1.0
+* Disable "Done" Button if no assets are selected
+* Change "Done" Button style to `UIBarButtonItemStyleDone`

 ### 2.0.0
 * Rename the delegate methods to more sensible one
 * Replace certain properties with delegate methods in order to provide more flexibility